• Skip to main content

 5375 Community Social Work Practice I

 Prerequisite(s): Credit or concurrent enrollment in SWO 5335.
+A minimum grade of B is required for this course.

 Prepares advanced practice social workers to promote community problem-solving and development.
 Emphasizes community assets; leadership development; and change strategy selection, enactment, and evaluation.
 Focuses on congregations and religiously affiliated organizations as agents of community change.